 Sourdough baking tip

 The best way to tell if bread is done is to take its temperature with an instant-read thermometer.
-The center of the bread should be 205 – 215° F.
+Bread is done when the internal temp reaches 205–215°F.

 Let your roasted garlic parmesan sourdough cool for about an hour before slicing into it.
 Then enjoy it fresh and warm, cut into thick slices with salted butter.
 Yum!